This Page Is Under Construction And May Be Frequently Updated

 The first image is a closeup of my Gregory watch’s stem and the second image being Priestly’s examples of stem and loop of watches in their eras.
 My watch would appear to have the loop not unlike one associated with the 18th century while the stem is more like what is seen in the 19th century.
 I may have stated that fashions never seem to shut off and on like a switch, but evolve, morph, develop… James and his watch case maker likely were slow in developing their style as trends came along, and seeing this as a link in the chain of development is interesting in of itself.

-A friend, Richard Arnold, a watch repairman living just outside of Basingstoke, has corresponded with me on some of my questions.
+The hallmarks indicate that the silver case was assessed in London in 1816.
+Richard Arnold, a friend and a watch repairman living just outside of Basingstoke, has corresponded with me on some of my questions.
 He sent me the following info and is fairly certain that my silversmith was James Richards.
 Given the “apprentice marks” on the inner and outer cases, the pieces were probably made by people working for Mr. Richards, under his watchful eye.

 Conclusions

-James Gregory was indeed a maker of watches and clocks, between 1790 and his death in 1826.
-He was locally known but not on a wider basis, else he would have been recognized in later books listed known watch and clock makers (he shows up in a couple, but more like a footnote).
-He had taken in his nephew William as an apprentice, who would inherit the business and house upon James’ death in 1826.
+James Gregory ran a business in Basingstoke on Wincester St. He worked as a watch and clock maker, or rather a watch retailer and serviceman, between 1790 and his death in 1826.
+He likely had training in this field, and he might have actually made some watches and clocks; I don’t have any evidence to prove that he actually made them beyond his occupational description.
+I am inclined to believe that he made some of his clocks, but I have been informed that it was more likely that these were made for him by order.
+He had taken in his nephew William as an apprentice, training him, and who would inherit the business and house upon James’ death in 1826.
 William married and among their children was William Jr, who also learned the trade and would inherit the business.
-William Jr married Sarah Ann Penton who also trained in watch making; When William Jr passed, Sarah Ann continued the business, training their son William Skinner Gregory and their daughter Sarah “Annie” Ann.
+William Jr married Sarah Ann Penton who also trained in “watch making”; When William Jr passed, Sarah Ann continued the business, training their son and daughter William Skinner Gregory and Sarah “Annie” Ann.
 William S and Annie ran the business until they retired and Gregory’s shut down.

 Regarding the English Pocketwatch